Paulsky/filter-order-history/README.md

 ### Configuration

-Once activated, OrderFinder requires no mandatory configuration to start working.
-By default, it will automatically add filtering functionality to your WooCommerce order history page.

-To customize the filtering settings:
-1. Go to the Filter Order History settings page located under the 'WooCommerce' menu in the WordPress admin area.
+Once activated, you can customize the plugin through the admin interface:

+#### Column Selection
+1. Go to `WooCommerce` > `Settings` > `Filter Order History`
-2. Select which order fields customers can filter by from the available options.
+2. Select which order fields customers can use to filter their orders
+3. Choose from 25+ available order fields including billing, shipping, and order information
+4. Save your changes

+#### Column Ordering
+1. Navigate to `WooCommerce` > `Settings` > `Filter Order History` > `Columns Ordering`
-3. Use the Columns Ordering tab to customize the display order of table columns.
+2. Use the drag-and-drop interface to reorder table columns as they will appear in the customer's order history
-4. Save your changes.
+3. Only selected columns from the main settings will be displayed
+4. Changes take effect immediately on the frontend

 ### Usage

-After installation and configuration, navigate to the My Account > Orders page on your website.
-You should see the order filtering form displayed above the orders table, allowing customers to filter their order history using the selected criteria.
+After configuration, navigate to the My Account > Orders page on your website.
+You will see:

+- **Filter Form**: Appears above the orders table with selected filter options
+- **Dropdown Filters**: For categorical fields like order status and payment method
+- **Date Range Filters**: Date pickers for filtering by various order dates
+- **Active Filters**: Display of currently applied filters with clear removal options
+- **Custom Columns**: Additional order information columns based on your configuration

 ## Language support

 Currently supported languages:
 - English

 If you would like to add support for a new language or improve existing translations, please let us know by opening an issue or contacting us through our website.
-You are also welcome to submit a pull request of course!

 ## Contributing